SenseNet/sn-workflow/docs/workflow.md

 ![Start a workflow in a list](https://raw.githubusercontent.com/SenseNet/sn-workflow/master/docs/images/workflow-list-start.png "Start a workflow in a list")

-In sensenet ECM there are several pages for managing workflows.
+In sensenet there are several pages for managing workflows.
 Please check the following articles for more information on how to assign workflows to Content Lists and how to review them during their life cycle.

 - [How to assign a workflow to a Content List](http://wiki.sensenet.com/How_to_assign_a_workflow_to_a_Content_List)
 - [How to start a content workflow](http://wiki.sensenet.com/How_to_start_a_content_workflow)